 - Cognitive deficits

 Most antidepressants, like Paxil, Effexor, and Lexapro, tend to stimulate the body and lead to worsening sleep.
 However, what makes Trazodone unique is that it is one of a few antidepressants that is more sedating.
 Users feel more tired and relaxed when taking it over anything else.
 This is why Trazodone is more commonly used as a sleeping pill, rather than as an antidepressant.

 The Dangers of Trazodone.

-Although trazodone is less stimulating, it can still be pretty addictive and harmful.
+Although Trazodone is less stimulating, it is highly addictive.
 It can rewire the neurotransmitters in your brain and create a dependency to the drug.
 Pairing trazodone with other medications, such as benzodiazepine, can be even more harmful.

 There is Hope.
 Weaning off Trazodone is Possible.

-If you have found yourself addicted to Trazodone or other medications, withdrawing on your own power is not the best option because it can lead to failure and further issues.
-Seeking the assistance of medical professionals, such as the people at Point of Return, for Trazodone withdrawal can not only help you be successful, but it can be done in a way that is safe and comfortable, with lasting results.
+If you have found yourself dependent to Trazodone or other medications, and have tried to stop without success, then seeking the as professionals, such as Point of Return, for Trazodone withdrawal an not only help you be successful, but it can be done in a way that is safe and comfortable, with lasting results.